austinconnor/memex/README.md

 # MemEx
-Program for automated Linux memory extraction and process analysis Intended to use for Linux malware analysis.
+Program for automated Linux memory extraction and process analysis<br>
+Intended to use for Linux malware analysis.<br>
+### NOTE: This has only been tested on Ubuntu

 # Usage
 ```